Gap-labelling conjecture with nonzero magnetic field: Magnetic Schr odinger operators

-{{According to the Bellissard gap-labelling {\underline{theorem}} \cite{Bellissard4}, under usual conditions on the aperiodic potential $V$, the $C^*$-algebra of observables is associated with a minimal dynamical system and is defined as follows.
-Fix $z\in \C\smallsetminus \R$ and consider the strong closure $X$ of the space of all conjugates of the resolvent $(H-z id)^{-1}$ under the real magnetic translations $(T_a)_{a\in \R^p}$.
-Then $X$ is independent of the choice of $z$ up to homeomorphism, and it is a compact space with the minimal action of $\R^p$, through the same magnetic translations.
+{{According to Bellissard's gap-labelling {{theorem}}, \cite{Bellissard4}, under usual conditions on the aperiodic potential $V$, the $C^*$-algebra of observables is associated with a minimal dynamical system and is defined as follows.
+Fix $z\in \C\setminus \R$ and consider the strong closure $X$ of the space of all conjugates of the resolvent $(H-z {\rm I})^{-1}$ under the magnetic translations $(T_a^\sigma)_{a\in \R^p}$.
+Then $X$ is independent of the choice of $z$ up to homeomorphism, and it is a compact space with a minimal action of $\R^p$, through the same magnetic translations.
 The $C^*$-algebra of observables is then the twisted crossed product $C^*$-algebra $C(X)\rtimes_{\sigma} \R^p$.
-For the particular tillings we are interested in, and which include quasi-crystals \cite{BCL}, this latter $C^*$-algebra is Morita equivalant to a discrete twisted crossed product algebra $C(\Sigma) \rtimes_{\sigma} \ZZ^{p}$ for some Cantor space $\Sigma$. }}
+For the particular tilings we are interested in, and which include quasi-crystals \cite{BCL}, this latter $C^*$-algebra is Morita equivalent to a discrete twisted crossed product algebra $C(\Sigma) \rtimes_{\sigma} \ZZ^{p}$ for some Cantor space $\Sigma$. }}